Logo: A Beautiful Miniature Book

 “Actions pass away and are forgotten, or are discernible in their effects.
 Only words are the things that last forever”.

-And so now, after five years, each of these hundred odd volumes has now embarked on a new life, bearing the inscriptions and annotations of their former owner....the hero and inspiration to a multitude of students and friends..Dr.
+And so now, after six years, each of these hundred odd volumes has now embarked on a new life, bearing the inscriptions and annotations of their former owner....the hero and inspiration to a multitude of students and friends..Dr.
 John Pain.

 ...a journey that now takes them and him into other libraries and other homes.